nsrepos/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-11](figure/unnamed-chunk-11-1.png)

 Comparing the two panels we can see that on weekends there are greater number of steps in the higher intervals.
-The pattern shown suggets that activity is much higher on weekends than weekdays, which is very reasonable.
+The pattern shown suggests that activity is much higher on weekends than weekdays, which is very reasonable.